vibaiher/vibaiher.com/source/posts/vcg-first-edition.html.markdown

 #### [The Future of Programming](https://www.youtube.com/watch?v=8pTEmbeENF4)

 I really liked this one.
 Bret Victor staged that he was in 1973 giving a talk about the future of programming.
-He talked about a lot of computer science knowledge that we had in 1973 and nowadays it have not been applied.
+He talked about a lot of computer science knowledge that we had in 1973 and nowadays it hasn't been applied yet.
 I have been thinking about learning about functional programming, reactive programming, actor models, etc… and this talk makes me think that this is the right way.

 #### [Hunters and Gatherers](https://www.youtube.com/watch?v=ahh-QkttjuM)